cilium/cilium/Documentation/security/network/encryption-ipsec.rst

 ===============

- * If the ``cilium`` Pods fail to start after enabling encryption, double-check if the IPSec ``Secret`` and Cilium are deployed in the same namespace together.
+ * If the ``cilium`` Pods fail to start after enabling encryption, double-check if the IPsec ``Secret`` and Cilium are deployed in the same namespace together.

  * Check for ``level=warning`` and ``level=error`` messages in the Cilium log files